kabads/kabads.github.io/content/devops/2021-08-20-test-driven-development.md

 - devops
 ---

-So, I started learning [Golang](https://golang.org) recently, and decided that [Learn Go with Tests](https://quii.gitbook.io/learn-go-with-tests/) was a good way to go.
-However, there was a great 'buy-one-get-one-free' with this resource - it also taught me some of the benefits of Test Driven Development (TDD).
+So, I started learning [Golang](https://golang.org) recently, and decided that [Learn Go with Tests](https://quii.gitbook.io/learn-go-with-tests/) was a good way to go.<!--more--> However, there was a great 'buy-one-get-one-free' with this resource - it also taught me some of the benefits of Test Driven Development (TDD).
 There are four steps to TDD:

 - Write the test
 - Write a minimal amount of code for the test to recognise the code (e.g. write the function and just return - the test should still fail)